 The ITDM Customer Journey

-The ITDM customer journey is extremely complex.
-ITDMs are constantly inundated with information, and they have to sift through a lot of noise to find the signal.
-To reach IT decision-makers online, you need to understand how they consume information and what type of content they’re looking for.
-It shows how complex the customer journey is for ITDM when they are in the market for new software or services.
+The ITDM customer journey is complex.
+ITDMs are inundated with information and have to sift through a lot of noise to find the signal.
+To reach IT Decision Makers online, you need to understand how they consume information and what type of content they’re looking for.
+The below journey illustrates how complex the customer journey is for ITDMs when they are in the market for new software or services.

-The typical sales cycle for enterprise software is between 6-18 months, which means that ITDMs spend a lot of time researching various products, asking peers and colleagues for feedback, reading analyst reports and articles in the media.
-They are looking to reinforce their decision-making before they decide to purchase.
+The typical sales cycle for enterprise software is between 6-18 months, which means that ITDMs spend a lot of time researching various products, asking peers and colleagues for feedback, and reading analyst reports and articles in the media.
+Essentially, they are looking for validation and reinforcement of the decisions they are about to make.

 ITDM Audience Analysis

-Below is an analysis of a mid-level ITDM audience.
-For the purposes of this post, we built an audience of 2K self-identified IT decision-makers and analyzed their media affinities and conversations.
-The affinity data is based on the percentage of the audience that follows a specific media outlet.
-The conversational data is based on the content that this audience is publishing public on social media channels.
+Below is a network analysis of a mid-level ITDM audience.
+For this post, we built an audience of 2K self-identified IT Decision Makers and analyzed their media affinities and conversations.
+The affinity data is based on the percentage of the audience that follows a specific media outlet on social media.
+The conversational data is based on what the audience is publishing on their channels.